AI Regex Generator: Faster Patterns With Better Tests

 - Dialects matter: PCRE, JavaScript, Python

-re, Go regexp — each has subtle but breaking differences in lookbehind support, Unicode handling, and flag behavior.
+re, and Go regexp have breaking differences in lookbehind support, Unicode handling, and flag behavior.

 - Testing is painful: The traditional workflow is: write a pattern, open a regex tester, paste test strings, tweak, repeat.
 This feedback loop is slow and encourages settling for "good enough."